amail/Guideline.js/README.md

 ### Libraries

-* [jQuery](http://jquery.com/) - This library relies heavily on jQuery.
-Tested for jQuery >= v1.9.1.
+* [jQuery](http://jquery.com/) - jQuery is used throughout the library.
+Recommended jQuery version >=1.9.1.
-* [LightShow.js](https://github.com/comfirm/LightShow.js) - This library used LightShow whenever there is an overlay.
+* [LightShow.js](https://github.com/comfirm/LightShow.js) - LightShow is used whenever there is an overlay present.
-* [jquery.scrollTo](https://github.com/flesler/jquery.scrollTo) - Used when scrolling smoothly to a certain position
+* [jquery.scrollTo](https://github.com/flesler/jquery.scrollTo) - Used when scrolling smoothly to a certain window position.